Source Oriented Medical Record: Definition, Benefits, and Examples

 What are source oriented medical records?

 Ever wonder how the organization of patient data can impact the quality of healthcare delivery?
-Source Oriented Medical Records (SOMR) offer a structured approach where the documentation source, such as progress notes, lab reports, physical therapy records, and group information.
+Source-oriented medical records (SOMR) offer a structured approach that organizes information based on the documentation source, such as progress notes, lab reports, physical therapy records, and group information.
 Unlike problem-oriented medical records, which organize data around a patient's specific health issues, SOMR maintains separate sections for each data type.

 This traditional method, whether in paper form or integrated into an electronic health record (EHR) system, ensures that all pertinent medical record information is easily accessible and systematically arranged, enhancing patient care efficiency.

-Source oriented nursing records provide a systematic way to organize patient information, facilitating efficient and effective care.
+Source oriented nursing or general medical records systematically organize patient information, facilitating efficient and effective care.
 Here are the top three benefits:

-- Time efficiency: Although paper documents and charts can be time-consuming, the organized nature of source-oriented records minimizes the time spent searching for information.
+Although paper documents and charts can be time-consuming, the organized nature of source-oriented records minimizes the time spent searching for information.
 This enables quicker access to vital health and patient problems, thus streamlining the care process and allowing healthcare professionals to focus more on patient care rather than administrative tasks.
+This also makes keeping electronic medical records much easier.

-By leveraging these benefits, source-oriented nursing records enhance patient care's overall efficiency and effectiveness, contributing to improved health outcomes and a more streamlined healthcare process.
+By leveraging these benefits, source oriented records enhance patient care's efficiency and effectiveness, improving health outcomes and a more streamlined healthcare process.

 Examples of a source oriented patient data